zenml-io/zenml-projects/llm-complete-guide/README.md

 will guide you through the process of connecting to your instance as a stack component.

-Please use the secret from above to track all the secrets:
+Please use the secret from above to track all the secrets.
+Here we are also setting a Huggingface write key.
+In order to make the rest of the pipeline work for you, you will need to change the hf repo urls to a space you have permissions to.

 ```bash
 zenml secret update llm-complete -v '{"argilla_api_key": "YOUR_ARGILLA_API_KEY", "argilla_api_url": "YOUR_ARGILLA_API_URL", "hf_token": "YOUR_HF_TOKEN"}'